atulranjan45/Newsletter-agent/README.md

 A powerful AI-powered newsletter generator that creates professional newsletters on any topic using Nebius AI, Agno, and Firecrawl.
 This application leverages advanced AI models to research, analyze, and generate well-structured newsletters with the latest information from the web.

+Google Search + a personal writer — All in one

 ## Features ✨

 - 🔍 Real-time web research using Firecrawl